ganeti/ganeti/doc/design-query2.rst

   formatting any unknown types the same way as "other", which should be a string representation in most cases.

+``doc`` (string)
+  Human-readable description.
+Must start with uppercase character and must not end with punctuation or contain newlines.

 ..
 TODO: Investigate whether there are fields with floating point
 .. numbers